Welcome to Blackthorn Finance

 1.7 The language of the Agreement is English, and all Services carried out in connection with it will be English.

-1.8 The Personal Account is offered only for your personal use.
+1.8 The Corporate Account is offered only for corporate use.

-1.9 It is important that you understand that access and use of the Services is conditional on your acceptance of this Agreement.
+1.10 It is important that you understand that access and use of the Services by you, the Authorised Users and the Client Administrators is conditional on your acceptance of this Agreement.
 You can request a copy of the Agreement at any time via post or email.
 Please send an email to firstname.lastname@example.org if you want a copy of the Agreement.

 In this Agreement, the below terms shall have the following meaning(s):